tpetricek/TomaspNet.Website/source/blog/2016/philopl-questions.md

 And unlike physics, I'm not sure we have long enough history to support the idea that this method works well.

-For example, one big difference between the use of mathematics in natural sciences and in computer science is that physicists cannot _change the world_ to make it the mathematics work.
+For example, one big difference between the use of mathematics in natural sciences and in computer science is that physicists cannot _change the world_ to make the mathematics work.
 They have to tweak the models so that they get close to how reality works.
-In computer science, when we build something that follows our intuition, but does not quite work mathematically, we will can just change it so that the mathematics works.
+In computer science, when we build something that follows our intuition, but does not quite work mathematically, we can just change it so that the mathematics works.
 But does this take us further from the original idea, just because we choose mathematics as our construction tool?

 What we think